ios-covi-team/CoreEasyAnimation/README.md

 - Import the CoreEasyAnimation module to class you want to use.

-# Very very to use
+# Very easy for use
 ## Text Field
   - If user input wrong password or something like this.
 You need to animation textField for notify to user know they are wrong.
              CoreEasyAnimation.animationShakeView(shakeView: yourTextField)